Schedule Your Diagnostic Consultation

 The Bottom Line

-So if your marketing and sales goals depend on attracting the right kinds visitors to your website, at the right time and in the right context, converting those visitors into leads, closing those leads into clients, and delighting those clients into promoters, you cannot afford to just guess about their content wants and needs.
+So if your marketing and sales goals depend on attracting the right kinds of visitors to your website at the right time and in the right context, converting those visitors into leads, closing those leads into clients, and delighting those clients into promoters, you cannot afford to guess about their content wants and needs.

 Done right, buyer personas shape nearly all of your marketing and sales priorities going forward.

-In many cases, the insight uncovered from the research also leads to refinement in your product management plans and overall business strategy.
+In many cases, the insight uncovered from the research also refines your product management plans and overall business strategy.

 Is your company currently developing buyer personas for each category of ideal buyer it wants to build a business around?
 What’s been especially helpful about the process?
 Let us know about your experiences in the Comments box below.